sunqfuu/Windows-10-11-Modern-Cursor/README.md

-#### ✅The Install.inf file is not working!?
-Try the Install_Alt_Run-As-Admin.cmd file (Almost fix the issue)✅

-`1` Install the default cursor by 'Install.inf'
+#### ✅Install the default cursor by 'Install.inf'✅

-`2` Read 'Read this.pdf' file to install Additional "Busy & Working" animated colourfull cursors.
+ `1` Once you have decided which cursor and color to choose, double click on the install.inf file in the selected cursor folder to confirm and start using it.

-`3` Enjoy!
+`2` Enjoy!